collinjones/MC-Server-1.19/README.md

 Remember to always pull changes before running the server, and to always pull beforing pushing any changes.

-run `git pull` from the server directory to pull from the repo.
+run `git pull` in your command prompt from the server directory to pull from the repo.

 To push your changes, close the server and run these commands from the server directory: